IkennaOkeke/3D-Object-Renderer/README.md

 This program is a 3-D shape renderer by Ikenna Okeke.<br /><br />
 To use this program, download the .exe file, as well as the input.txt and output.ppm files (make sure they are all in the same folder).<br />
 Before running the executable, you must write input.txt, which may require some knowledge on the inner workings of the program (provided further below). <br /><br />
-The formatting of input.txt should be like so:<br />
+The formatting of input.txt should be like so:

 ```
 <image width (int)> <image height (int)>